Transient myeloproliferative disease: Prognosis

 Overall mortality during the first year as reported in three studies (all of which included individuals treated for their TMD), range between 15 and 21% in TMD and between 4 and 12% in Down syndrome (no GATA1 mutation).
 Virtually all of the deaths occurring in TMD happened within the first 6 months.
 Risk factors that increased mortality in TMD were prematurity, extremely elevated circulating blast and/or white blood cells, hepatic dysfunction, ascites (i.e. fluid in the abdominal cavity), excessive bleeding and/or blood clotting, and kidney dysfunction.
 About 10% of all TMD cases, including those with silent disease, will progress to AMKL at some time during the first 5 years after birth.
 AMKL associated with Down syndrome is far less severe a disease that AMKL not associated with the syndrome.
-Event free survival and overall survival (studies include chemotherapy-treated cases) during the 5 years following its diagnosis in Down syndrome children with AMKL is ~80%; it is 43% and 49%, respectively, in children with AMKL who do not have Down syndrome.
+Event free survival and overall survival (studies include chemotherapy-treated cases) during the 5 years following its diagnosis in children with Down syndrome with AMKL is ~80%; it is 43% and 49%, respectively, in children with AMKL who do not have Down syndrome.
 Median survival in adult AMKL is only 10.4 months.